Code-Institute-Submissions/vegan-project/README.md

 ## Programing Languages:
 * HTML - Was used to build the Dashboard structure.
-* Css - describes the appearance of a website.
+* Css - describes the appearance of the website.

 ## Libraries:

-* Bootstrap - It is a really useful framework based on Css , I used it for the menu bar navigation bar and to design mobile version.
+* Bootstrap - It is a really useful framework based on Css , I used it for the menu navigation bar and to design the mobile version.
-* Bootstrap fonts - Font Icons Library used mainly for  the social media.
+* Bootstrap fonts - Font Icons Library used mainly for the social media bar.
-* Google Fonts - Full of text fonts, in my project I used one of them.
+* Google Fonts - Full of different text fonts, I used only one of them for all the texts in the website.

 ## Coding and Storing Platforms:
 * Gitpod - Platform used for coding and storing repository.
-* Visual Studio Code - the same as Gitpod I corrected my project there as on the Gitpod I get the limit.
+* Visual Studio Code - used for the same aim as Gitpod, once the limit amount of hours on this platform were reached.
-* Github - Store final version of my Project.
+* Github - Used to store the final version of the project and also throughout the creation process for all the needed changes.

 # Testing:

 I tested every link manually.
 The menu bar works correctlly.
 All the social media links are responding.
-The contact button leads to the contact section. iframe works correctly.
+The 'contact' button leads to the contact section.
+Iframe works correctly.
 All the pictures look clear.
 I fixed each and every debug.